Alistair Clark, Lord Clark: Career

-Clark was a university lecturer, teaching mostly commercial law and company law.
+Alistair Clark began his career a university lecturer, teaching mostly commercial law and company law.
 He was admitted as an advocate in 1994, and appointed as a Queen's Counsel in 2008.

 In May 2016, Clark was appointed as a Senator of the College of Justice.

 He was installed as a judge on 24 May 2016, taking the judicial title Lord Clark.

+On 6 November 2024, Clark was appointed to the Privy Council following being appointed to the First Division of the Inner House on 23 September 2024.